RaulDa/CarND-Traffic-Sign-Classifier-P2/writeup_template.md

 ---
 ### Writeup / README

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/RaulDa/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration

+#### 1. Data set summary

 I used the NumPy library to calculate summary statistics of the traffic signs data set: